tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     28   | 14       | 0        | ZF
     29   | 14       | 1        | ZF

-  That means if the value of `flag` is 16, then the conditional jumps depends on the result of the comparison between the carry flag with 0; if `flag` is 17 then the carry flag is compared with 1; etc. Interestingly, if the `flag` is 19, then the conditional jumps always take (because ).
+  Literally, if the value of `flag` is 16, then the conditional jumps depends on the result of the comparison between the carry flag with 0; if `flag` is 17 then the carry flag is compared with 1; etc. Interestingly, if the `flag` is 19, then the conditional jumps always takes.

-  **Next entry point calculation:** the address `next_e` of the next executed instruction has been calculated from the original return address `e` using the following algorithm:
+  **Next entry point calculation:** the address `nextExec` of the next executed instruction has been calculated from the original return address `e` using the following algorithm:

     let E be the corresponding entry of e in the return address table let fE = E.flag
-    let r be the corresponding flag register of fE // see the flag comparison table above if fE % 2 = r then next_e = E.next_return_address
+    let r be the corresponding flag register of fE // see the flag comparison table above if fE % 2 = r then nextExec = E.next_return_address
     else
-      next_e = e
+      nextExec = e

 ### Static control flow recovering